mattkimber/team_dashboards/README.md

 (In most instances, you will not need the pass phrase again once the dashboard has been set up)

+If you wish to supply your own private/public key pairs, the contents of this script file will show how to add them.

 Once you have set up the swarm and the secrets, deploy the stack:

 `docker stack deploy --compose-file=docker-compose.yml dashboard`

 This will either set up the stack for the first time or update it, depending on whether you already have the stack running on this server.

+## Accessing

+There are multiple URLs available behind the main dashboard:

+* `/kibana` - access Kibana for setting up custom dashboards
+* `/config` - configuration panel

 ## Notes: